dgc-network/dgc-contract-backup/docs/source/application_developer_guide.rst

 Each Smart smart contract requires a contract definition file in YAML format.
 This file specifies the contract name, version, path to the compiled contract (Wasm file), and the contract's inputs and outputs.
-The ``sawtooth-smart`` repository includes an example contract definition file, ``intkey_multiply.yaml``.
+The ``dgc-contract-tp`` repository includes an example contract definition file, ``intkey_multiply.yaml``.

 1. Display the example contract definition file.